Professor Ying Zhou

-Ying’s research has been published in leading journals such as the Journal of Applied Psychology, Journal of Vocational Behaviour, the British Journal of Industrial Relations and Human Resource Management Journal.
-Her two recent papers were nominated as the finalists for the 2017 and 2018 Academy of Management Overall Best Paper Awards (Careers Division) and successfully won the Award in 2018.
-She was invited to serve on the Best Paper Award Committee for Careers Division in the 2019 Academy of Management Conference in Boston.
-Prior to joining Surrey University, Ying worked as a human resource consultant at Towers Watson where she advised a wide range of clients on employee engagement and organizational performance.
-Ying received her master and doctoral degrees in economic sociology from the University of Oxford.
+Professor Zhou's research appears in leading academic journals such as the Journal of Applied Psychology, Journal of Organizational Behavior, Human Resource Management Journal, and the British Journal of Industrial Relations.
+Her papers on occupational mobility, unemployment, and employee well-being were nominated for the 2017 and 2018 Academy of Management Overall Best Paper Awards (Careers Division), winning the Award in 2018.
+She was invited to serve on the Best Paper Award Committee for the 2019 Academy of Management Conference (Careers Division) and the 2021 Academy of Management Conference (HR Division).
+Ying received her MPhil and DPhil in Economic Sociology from Oxford University.

-Dr Ying Zhou's research focuses on employees' quality of working life.
-Specifically she is interested in job involvement, skill development, work engagement, career change and subjective well-being.
+Professor Ying Zhou is interested in high involvement management, skill development, work engagement, career change and subjective well-being.
 She is a specialist in quantitative research methods.

 Member of the Academy of Management (AoM)

 04 SEP 2020

 Surrey Business School joins forces with local business and national networks to support Covid-19 'bounce-back'

 Dr Ying Zhou’s research into job quality presented to the UK Cabinet Office and cited in numerous policies

 Impact around new research identifying policies and management practices that lead to higher levels of employee involvement in decision-making at work